 Where do network administrators work?

-- Professional, scientific and technical services
+- Architectural, engineering and related services

 What is a typical day like for a network administrator?